Mozgo-kontrol/Coronamessager/README.md

 # Hoodie (Coronamessager)
 Hi!
-This is our uni projekt.
-We have created it with **Java** for frontend and **Firebase** for storing data for backend.
+This is our university project.
+We developed it using Java for the frontend and Firebase for data storage.
 <br>

 ## Features
+Store and manage data in Firebase.

-- Register or login as an user
+- Register or login a user
-- Update user account
+- Update user account details
-- Apply filters for searching distance
+- Apply filters for searching by distance
-- Find user lokation
+- Find and display user location
-- Storing data in the Firebase
+- Store and manage data in Firebase

 ## Technology

 - Java
 - Material UI
-- FirebaseCancel changes
+- Firebase
 - XML
 - Gradle-Android

 ## Video

 <a href='https://youtu.be/bevE-gy4SuU' target='_blank'>